skanatek/site/software-engineer-job-internship-stockholm-goteborg-malmo.markdown

 ### Position advantages:
 - Remote position (no need to visit the office).
 You are free to work at home with your laptop as long as you do your daily reports (tasks completed, time spent, time estimated);
+- Flexible schedule.
+You can do your studies at school while being an intern;
 - Hands-on experience.
 You will get tasks which are directly related to implementing software for our clients;
 - Informal and flexible atmosphere.
 Do you have a suit?
 Good, you do not need one at this position;
 - Your voice can be heard.
 The more experience you will accumulate over time, the more freedom in decision making you will get.